yangminxing/Private-Leetcode-Learning/README.md

 # Private-Leetcode-Learning
 A project for learning leetcode.
-Although many leet problems had been solved, I think I should solve these problems again for learning, and I feel happy with it.
+Although many leet problems have been solved, I think I should solve these problems again for learning, and I feel happy with it.

 # Solved Problem